 In the afternoon we explore the lower town, including the Town Hall Square and Europe’s oldest apothecary, dating from 1422, and walk along streets of the lower town including Pikk with its mix of architecture from medieval to Jugendstil.

-Following some time at leisure for an early dinner, we depart our hotel at 6.15pm and transfer to the Tallinn Song Festival.
+Following some time at leisure for an early dinner, we depart our hotel at 5.15pm and transfer to the Tallinn Song Festival.
 Here we shall attend a performance by the Mass Choir.
-The performance runs into the very late evening.
-For those not wishing to stay too late, an optional coach transfer departing at 10.45pm has been arranged.
 (Overnight Tallinn) B

 Day 13: Sunday 7 July, Tallinn – Lahemaa National Park – Tallinn